mx-dv/Estimating-Carbon-For-UsTwo/ProjectNotes/Research/DT-Token-Tracking.md

 Possible solutions
     instead of making it model specific find a mean number of tokens by tokenising the message under multiple different models

+Solutions Tried
+    overriding the AI commands to add my functionality then calling the original checking every interval to see if copilot has suggested a change setting up a new command and overriding the keypress to accept